Background

 The third mistake is that we put a premature focus on traumatic memories.

-But in cold therapy, these mistakes are the strong points.
-These mistakes are the main techniques, because we want to break the narcissist.
 We want the narcissist to re-experience this trauma in the form of a flashback.
 We want the narcissist to go through that horrible, harrowing, torturous, destructive, terrifying period in his life and to go through it really, not semantically, but episodically, to experience the episode, to live through it.
-It's the only hope for destroying, for getting rid of the false self.

 So these mistakes in classic therapy of classic trauma victims, like women with borderline, in treating narcissists, via cold therapy, I took these mistakes and I made them the foundation stones of cold therapy.

 When the ANP is full functioning and dominant, PTSD is delayed, of course.
 It's the main job of the ANP to keep PTSD at bay.
-Dissociative symptoms are late, but there's a price.
-The ANP consumes a lot of energy and prohibits, prescribes, it's prescriptive, it prevents, it inhibits certain behaviors.

 And even people who delay the PTSD by having a successful ANP, they are much less functional than people who don't have PTSD at all.

 I have many disagreements with the theory, but one of them is that I believe the ANP fluctuates.
 I believe there are periods of high functioning ANP and periods of low functioning ANP and these would tend to explain the collapse.
-I think when the ANP wanes, when it wanes, there's a collapse.
-And when it waxes, there's restoration of the overt phase.
-And when it wanes, the collapse leads to a covert state.

 So the ANP goes down, there is a collapse via mortification, there is a covert state, and then the overt state.

 Even the theory itself, structural dissociation, they recognize that in some situation there is what they call submission.
 Submission, vanishing.
 It's actually the freeze, fall, and flight parts.
 Freeze, fall, and flight, coupled with submission, coupled with vanishing.
 What do we have?
 Covert state.

-Even structural dissociation describes actually the covert state, but doesn't call it covert.
+Even structural dissociation describes actually the covert state, but just doesn't call it covert.

-When the ANP is less than successful, when it has low energy or low consciousness or low self-efficacy, when the ANP is not working that well and the EPPs is intruding on the turf, invading, in that stage this leads to covert behaviors and would explain, for example, why passive aggression comes to the fore as a defense.
+When the ANP is less than successful, when it has low energy or low consciousness or low self-efficacy, when the ANP is not working that well and the EPs is intruding on the turf, invading, in that stage this leads to covert behaviors and would explain, for example, why passive aggression comes to the fore as a defense.
 This is associated with EPs.

-Collapse and mortification are traumatic, and they evoke past childhood traumas.
-The child has been told that he's bad and unworthy, and the collapse and the mortification force regression into that phase where the world, the word, the logos, the word of the godlike creatures, mom and dad, they're godlike creatures.
+The child has been told that he's bad and unworthy, and the collapse and the mortification force regression into that phase where the word, the logos, the word of the godlike creatures, mom and dad, they're godlike creatures.
 They're infallible.
 They're omnipotent.
 They are seven meters high, tall.
 These creatures are telling you that you're bad, unworthy, failure.
 You take it.
 You absolutely believe it.
 It's very, very traumatic because it's terrifying.

+Maybe if you're bad and unworthy, they will dump you in the nearest garbage bin.
+Maybe they'll get rid of you.
+Maybe they'llnot feed you.
+Maybe they'll kill you.
+Maybe they will bring another child to take your place.
 It's a terrifying statement, and so the collapse and mortification force the narcissist or the borderline or even the psychopath, the histrionic, force them back, regress them to that part of their childhood where they were mortally, mortally terrified for their own survival.

 Now, CPTSD, complex trauma, borderline personality disorder, and a now defunct category called disorders of extreme stress, not otherwise specified.
 All of them were considered a part of secondary structural dissociation.

-I would like to focus for a few minutes on a new diagnosis in the latest edition of the DSM, DSM-5 published in 2013, and it's called other specified dissociative disorders subtype one.
+I would like to focus for a few minutes on a new diagnosis in the latest edition of the DSM, DSM-5 published in 2013, and it's called other specified dissociative disorder, subtype one.
+This is the epitome of the secondary structural dissociation.

+OSDD-1 is very similar to DID, and so it's not 100% secondary, but as opposed to DID, there's no amnesia.
 So the person switches between personalities, which are not personalities, switches between parts, switches between traumatic parts, you know, but remembers everything.
+The parts are not fully differentiated.

-And, but the nature of the interaction between the AMP and the EP parts will resemble uncannily the way these parts interact in borderline personality disorder, and in complex trauma in CPTSD.
+But the nature of the interaction between the AMP and the EP parts will resemble uncannily the way these parts interact in borderline personality disorder, and in complex trauma in CPTSD.
+The differentiation is incomplete.

 So OSDD-1 is like BPD or CPTSD or steroids.
 The EPs of OSDD-1 handle some aspects of daily life.

 For example, you can have EPs that are very playful, like children, or they are very curious, explore the world, grandiose even.
 And indeed, most of these EPs self described as children, and they, when they're in a safe environment, or when they are triggered, sometimes they switch, and you can see the child appears, and sometimes they don't switch.
 It's something called passive influence.
 They kind of flow.

+There's a gradual incremental change.
+They sometimes have arguments, these parts.
 They deny each other, or they deny each other's memories, or they deny the form of the body that they're occupying.

 And OSDD seems to me the kind of primordial state, primordial dissociative state, that once more developed becomes borderline personality disorder and CPTSD.

-The two foundational characteristics of borderline personality disorder, insecure attachment, and emotional dysregulation, exist in CPT-SD and in BPD.
+CPTSD symptoms sound almost to the letter, like the symptoms of borderline personality disorder.
+The two foundational characteristics of borderline personality disorder, insecure attachment, and emotional dysregulation, exist in CPTSD and in BPD.

-And in the next edition of the ICD, edition 11, the international classification of diseases, CPT-SD is going to be a recognized diagnosis, and it's going to include as diagnostic criteria, insecure attachment, and emotional dysregulation, which raises the question, why the proliferation of entities?
-Why do we need CPT-SD or complex trauma in BPD if they share 90% of all the diagnostic characteristics?
+And in the next edition of the ICD, edition 11, the international classification of diseases, CPTSD is going to be a recognized diagnosis, and it's going to include as diagnostic criteria, insecure attachment, and emotional dysregulation, which raises the question, why the proliferation of entities?
+Why do we need CPTSD or complex trauma in BPD if they share 90% of all the diagnostic characteristics?

-CPT-SD, if CPT-SD is founded on insecure attachment and emotional dysregulation, then it's not only a trauma reaction.
+If CPTSD is founded on insecure attachment and emotional dysregulation, then it's not only a trauma reaction.
 It's what we would call today a personality disorder.

 But of course, we can reverse the argument.
 Maybe a personality disorder is a trauma reaction.
 Maybe we're getting it backwards.
-We say, wait a minute, CPT-SD sounds like a personality disorder.
-Maybe it's not a trauma reaction.

-Borderline sounds like CPT-SD, so maybe it's not a personality disorder.
+But wait a minute, maybe it's the opposite.
+Borderline sounds like CPTSD, so maybe it's not a personality disorder.
 Maybe it's a trauma reaction.

 In both cases, there are traumas of childhood, subtle, severe, nuanced, real, ambient.
 There's no borderline personality disorder without some kind of trauma.

+The trauma doesn't have to be overt.
+It doesn't have to be physical beating or incest, sexual abuse.
 Trauma can be ambient, can be parental expectations, can be conditional love, can be what we call lack of parental attunement.

 The famous pediatrician turned psychologist, Winnicott, he called it being dropped by the mind of the mother.
 He said, the mother should be good enough, you know, and if she's not good enough, if she drops the child in the mind, that's trauma.

-CPT-SD, dissociative CPTSD, I mean, when CPT-SD is coupled with dissociation, it leads to what today we call personality disorders.
+CPTSD, dissociative CPTSD, I mean, when CPTSD is coupled with dissociation, it leads to what today we call personality disorders.
+Personality disorders are the dissociative states of trauma.

-What happens with narcissistic personality disorder, borderline personality disorder, there is childhood trauma in one way or another.
 There are 100 ways to abuse a child.
 Many of them are not overt and these subtle, ambient, underground ways are even worse, more pernicious.

-So there's an abuse.
-There is trauma and some people with pre-morbid personalities react to this trauma by dissociating.
 They create an ANP and EP, whatever model you want to use, I don't care.
 They dissociate.
 Dissociation by definition is a fragmentation and fracturing of personality.

 This all fits perfectly.
 All we have to do is stop being obstinate, look at the data and accept that at the root cause of all this is trauma and dissociation separately and sometimes co-jointly.